The Coconino National Forest waives recreation pass fees to celebrate holidays. See our schedule for details.

 From the northern leopard frog to solpugids and bats, the Coconino has a diverse variety of wildlife to better understand.

-A scenic drive along the Mogollon Rim, one of the most striking geologic features in Arizona.
-This steep escarpment stretches diagonally two thirds of the way across Arizona.
+Rim Road Scenic Drive - along the Mogollon Rim, is one of the most striking geologic features in Arizona.

 This trail leads to a high saddle connecting the Mogollon Rim and Munds Mountain, with magnificent views of Red Rock Country.